DataDog/documentation/content/agent/proxy.md

 ### Proxy metric forwarding with HAProxy
 #### HAProxy configuration

-We assume that HAProxy is installed on a host that has connectivity to Datadog.
+HAProxy should be installed on a host that has connectivity to Datadog.
 Use the following configuration file if you do not already have it configured.

 {{< tabs >}}
 {{% tab "Datadog US app.datadoghq.com" %}}